-And switching to whole grain bread and other products rather than refined carbs doesn’t offer any significant protection.
 Studies show gluten, a protein present in wheat, can make the tight junctions more permeable.

 Stress: Research indicates acute stress activates inflammatory cells in the body, leading to permeability of the blood-brain barrier.

-Environmental Toxins: Constant exposure to environmental toxins promotes leaky brain syndrome.
+Environmental Toxins: Constant exposure to environmental toxins promotes it.
 These toxins are so common you probably don’t even know you’re being exposed.
 These toxins are in your household cleaning supplies.
 They’re in the pesticides and herbicides sprayed on the foods you eat.
 They are in the air you breathe.
 You cannot totally escape environmental toxins.
 The best you can do is try to reduce your exposure to them.

 Chronically Low Levels of Brain-Boosting Nutrients: Most people in the U.S. are deficient in these 4 critical nutrients that protect the blood-brain barrier and help prevent neurological inflammation.